siavcom/web-ones-technology/README.md

 - Open a terminal in the back-end folder run npm install
-This procedure install all libreries needed for this project
+This procedure install all libraries needed for this project

 Install the front-end framework